5 Ways To Optimise Your School Website

 In order to optimise each of your webpages you must place close attention to the keywords used, and any variations, within the text on the page.
 For example: “City of London School For Girls” - you should include these keywords along with any variations; such as “London Girls School”, “Independent school London” etc. However; that being said, it’s also equally important that you don’t just stuff in as many keywords as possible that make the text irrelevant and illegible as this is something that will hurt your SEO in the long run.

 We hope that this has been helpful in getting you started with optimising your school website.
-If you want to know more about search engine optimisation, download our Academy guide on The Importance of SEO for Your School Website.
-Or alternatively, call us on 0345 191 039.
+If you want to know more about search engine optimisation call us on 0345 191 039.